A stay@home mum who learns online

 Between the year 2014 and 2015 I created my first blog lovelyricism on WordPress.com, and as blogging is synonymous to creative writing and content creation, for it’s by writing well and by showing the needed pictures that one can attract an audience online, thus I wrote, took pictures, and created content.
 And as WordPress.com has a very creative and supporting community, I was inspired to blog, write poems and fiction, and take pictures, until reminder that I always wanted to write a book.
-And it’s here, on this platform, on WordPress, that Darcocyte germinated in my mind, when on one evening I wrote ‘don’t go ploughing the infertile land my child, for the man in the vessel will try to lure you’ to submit to their daily prompt, and where instinctively I copy-pasted specifically this sentence in my word processor, knowingly that I wanted it to become a book.
+And it’s here, on this platform, on WordPress.com, that Darcocyte germinated in my mind, when on one evening I wrote ‘don’t go ploughing the infertile land my child, for the man in the vessel will try to lure you’ to submit to their daily prompt, and where instinctively I copy-pasted specifically this sentence in my word processor, knowingly that I wanted it to become a book.
 And that’s when I really became obsessed with the thought of actually becoming an author… it was too late by then to change my mind, for the machine in my head was already working; my star in the sky had already started to change direction so as to align elsewhere.

 I am not a skillful writer who can easily write captivating books, for I never took any creative writing courses, nor even talk English fluently; I still need my French-English dictionary or Google translator — the struggle is real — but I’m so much into self-learning, so obsessed with blogging, and passionate about creative-writing, so self-determined, and fond of challenges that make me blossom, that I was sure that I could make it, thus persevered.
-I thought, and still think of the internet as a place where everyone who is enough passionate about their craft can really achieve something, and this no matter who they are, or even where they come from, for in the end of the day, the color of your skin, a name, or even religion, doesn’t matter at all, for only what matters is the genuineness that shines through.
+I thought, and still think of the internet as a place where everyone who is enough passionate about their craft can really achieve something, and this no matter who they are, or even where they come from, for in the end of the day, the color of your skin, a name, or even religion, doesn’t matter at all, for only what matters is the unfolding of your understanding.